Volunteer Train Crew Training Class

 How do I sign up?

 Click here for more info or to register for the training classes.
 An email will be sent confirming your registration in the class.
 During the first session, learning and testing materials will be provided.
-Simply bring some writing paper and a pen/pencil.
-Students are encouraged to bring a 3-ring binder as the material given out will be punched for binder use.
+Students are encouraged to bring a large 3-ring binder as the material given out will be punched for binder use.

-I want to volunteer, but I don’t think this course is for me
+I want to volunteer, but I’m looking for something else:

-If you don’t think this class sounds right for you, but you’d still like to volunteer for the North Shore Scenic Railroad or Lake Superior Railroad Museum, please reach out to us at cassie@duluthtrains.com.
-We are always looking for volunteers in our maintenance shop, museum, docents, and archives.
-No prior experience is required for these positions, but individuals with skills in woodworking, welding and metal fabrication, etc. are encouraged to apply.
+If you don’t think this train crew class sounds right for you, but you’d still like to volunteer for the North Shore Scenic Railroad or Lake Superior Railroad Museum, please reach out to us at liam.hoffmann@duluthtrains.com.
+We are always looking for volunteers in our maintenance shop, museum, and archive library.
+No prior experience is required for these positions.
+We are always looking for individuals with skills in woodworking, welding, metal fabrication, data storage, and archive work, etc. We encourage you to apply.